ddev/ddev/docs/index.md

 4. In an administrative PowerShell, run `mkcert -install` and answer the prompt allowing the installation of the Certificate Authority.
 5. In an administrative PowerShell, run the command `setx CAROOT "$(mkcert -CAROOT)"; If ($Env:WSLENV -notlike "*CAROOT/up:*") { setx WSLENV "CAROOT/up:$Env:WSLENV" }`.
 This will set WSL2 to use the Certificate Authority installed on the Windows side.
 6. In administrative PowerShell, run the command `wsl --install`.
 This will install WSL2 and Ubuntu for you.
 Reboot when this is done.
 7. **Docker Desktop for Windows:** If you already have the latest Docker Desktop, configure it in the General Settings to use the WSL2-based engine.
 Otherwise install the latest Docker Desktop for Windows and select the WSL2-based engine (not legacy Hyper-V) when installing.
-Install via Chocolatey with `choco install docker-desktop` or it can be downloaded from [download.docker.com](https://download.docker.com/win/stable/Docker%20for%20Windows%20Installer.exe).
+Install via Chocolatey with `choco install docker-desktop` or it can be downloaded from [desktop.docker.com](https://desktop.docker.com/win/main/amd64/Docker%20Desktop%20Installer.exe).
 Start Docker.
 It may prompt you to log out and log in again, or reboot.
 8. Go to Docker Desktop settings > Resources > WSL integration > enable integration for your distro (now `docker` commands will be available from within your WSL2 distro).
 9. Double-check in PowerShell: `wsl -l -v` should show three distros, and your Ubuntu should be the default.
 All three should be WSL version 2.
 10. Double-check in Ubuntu (or your distro): `echo $CAROOT` should show something like `/mnt/c/Users/<you>/AppData/Local/mkcert`
 11. Check that docker is working inside Ubuntu (or your distro): `docker ps`
-12. Optional: If you prefer to use the *Windows* ddev instead of working inside WSL2, install it with `choco install -y ddev`.
+12. Optional: If you prefer to use the *traditional Windows* ddev instead of working inside WSL2, install it with `choco install -y ddev`.
 The Windows ddev works fine with the WSL2-based Docker engine.
+However, the WSL2 ddev setup is vastly preferable and at least 10 times as fast.
+Support for the traditional Windows approach will eventually be dropped.
 13. Open the WSL2 terminal, for example `Ubuntu` from the Windows start menu.
 14. Install Homebrew: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"` (See [brew.sh](https://brew.sh/).)
-15. Add brew to your path as prompted, for example, `echo 'eval $(/home/linuxbrew/.linuxbrew/bin/brew shellenv)' >> ~/.profile && source ~/.profile`
+15. Add brew to your path as prompted:, `echo 'eval $(/home/linuxbrew/.linuxbrew/bin/brew shellenv)' >> ~/.profile && source ~/.profile`
 16. `brew install gcc && brew install drud/ddev/ddev`
 17. `sudo apt-get update && sudo apt-get install -y xdg-utils` to install the xdg-utils package that allows `ddev launch` to work.